HexHive/HyperPill/README.md

 If ARCH=aarch64, since the enumeration of the input-spaces has been not implemented, please dump the mtree `info mtree -f` within L1's QEMU monitor and save it to dir/mtree.
-Then add the following envs according to what virtual device(s) you are fuzzing.
+Then export the following envs according to what virtual device(s) you are fuzzing (e.g. pl061).

 ```
+export MANUAL_RANGES=$SNAPSHOT_BASE/mtree
-MANUAL_RANGES=$SNAPSHOT_BASE/mtree RANGE_REGEX="pl061"
+export RANGE_REGEX="pl061"
 ```

 After the enumeration stage is complete, we can fuzz the snapshot: